zuhlke/engineering-posts/drafts/rxjs-memory-leaks.md

 ## **Conclusion**

 Memory leaks in Angular applications are oftentimes caused by not unsubscribing from infinite RxJs Observable subscriptions.
-Unfortunately, there is no integrated solution to automatically unsubscribe Observables during component destruction.
-We proposed three different approaches to fix this type of memory leak and propose linting rules to enforce those prevention mechanisms.
+Luckily, Angular 16 finally introduces an integrated approach to deal with this issue.
+Additionally, we proposed three alternative approaches to fix this type of memory leak and propose linting rules to enforce those prevention mechanisms.

 [1] [Nielsen Norman Group, Response Times: The 3 Important Limits, State April 2023](https://www.nngroup.com/articles/response-times-3-important-limits/)
 [2] [Google Consumer Insights, State April 2023](https://www.thinkwithgoogle.com/consumer-insights/consumer-trends/mobile-page-speed-new-industry-benchmarks/)